rajput-tarun/Customer-Retention-Strategy-and-Predictive-Modeling/README.md

-Here’s a README file based on your project, including predictive modeling and oversampling:

----

 # Customer Retention Strategy and Predictive Modeling

 This project involves analyzing the Telecom Churn Customer dataset to enhance customer retention strategies.
 The analysis was performed using Power BI, with a focus on visualizing churn patterns and developing predictive models.